etymology/etymology.github.io/_posts/2018-1-22-rehearsal.md

 The verb "to rehearse" (13c. "to repeat, give an account of") comes from Old French "rehercier" (to go over again, repeat) which in turn derives from OFr. "herse" (harrow), a rake like implement which is dragged across a plowed field to break up clods, remove weeds, and cover seeds.
 The modern sense comes from the late 16th century.

-Compare also "hirsute" (hairy, spiny) and "hearse" (a funeral coach), originally a wood or metal framework which held the mortuary cloth over the bier or coffin, called a "herse" for its resemblance to a the farm tool.
-The name became metonymic for the coffin and the vehicle.
+Compare also "hirsute" (hairy, spiny) and "hearse" (a funeral coach), originally a wood or metal framework which held the mortuary cloth over the bier or coffin, called a "herse" for its resemblance to farm tool.
+The term synecdochically came to refer to both the coffin and the vehicle.

 ([source](https://www.etymonline.com/word/rehearse))